-Hunting the Essex Lorry Killers: 'Silence' after migrants found
+Hunting the Essex Lorry Killers: Detective retired after probe

 - Published

-One of the first police officers to find the bodies of 39 people who suffocated in the back of a lorry said there was "silence" at the scene.
+A police officer who investigated the deaths of 39 migrants in a container said it had left him in "real dark place" and made him decide it was his last homicide case.

-The Vietnamese migrants died in the sealed container en route from Belgium to Purfleet in Essex in October 2019.
+The Vietnamese migrants died in the sealed lorry en route from Belgium to Purfleet in Essex in October 2019.

-Four men were later jailed for their manslaughter.
+Four men were later jailed for manslaughter.

-Speaking in a new documentary, PC Bradley Cohen said there were "three or four seconds of just trying to process what you're seeing".
+Det Ch Insp Daniel Stoten, who has now retired, said it was the "largest investigation in our force's history".

-"It was almost just like silence; no-one was saying anything; no-one really knew what to say," he added.
+The inquiry began after lorry driver Maurice Robinson opened his sealed container at the Waterglade Industrial Park in Grays to find the migrants dead.

-The police investigation began after lorry driver Maurice Robinson opened the container at the Waterglade Industrial Park in Grays to find the migrants dead.
+That was the start of the uncovering of a people-smuggling ring, which is the subject of a documentary called Hunting the Essex Lorry Killers, due to air at 21:00 BST on Wednesday on BBC Two.

-That began the unravelling of a people-smuggling ring, which is the subject of a documentary called Hunting the Essex Lorry Killers, which is due to air at 21:00 BST on Wednesday on BBC Two.
+Det Ch Insp Stoten, from Essex Police, said: "I've been a police officer for over 30 years.
+I have led a number of large murder investigations.
+Nothing touched this.

-Paul Clark, the scene evidence recovery manager, said that on his arrival at the industrial estate "the first thing I needed to do was look in the back of the truck".
+"I sat there and thought 'wow, am I good enough for this?'."

-"One of my colleagues opened it maybe just a few centimetres just so I could look in.
-And the first thing that I did actually was tears down my face.
-I'd never seen that many bodies or victims before."
+Robinson, Eamonn Harrison, Ronan Hughes and Gheorghe Nica were all jailed for manslaughter in January, receiving jail sentences of up to 27 years.

-Reflecting on the case, Essex Police's senior investigating officer, Det Ch Insp Daniel Stoten, said: "This has been such a journey, physically and emotionally.
+Reflecting on the case, Det Ch Insp Stoten, said: "This has been such a journey, physically and emotionally.

 "I had some periods of time when I felt myself in a real dark place.
 I took the decision this would be my last homicide investigation."